Serj-Sxhx/Vaults/01 Projects/Age of Augmentation.md

 	  Moocs - nuff said.
 	  Why? - AI adaptive tutors have only been effective in Maths and English.

+## What's different about now?

 It seems what's uniquely different about this new wave of AI in education is that it's not about improving recommendation engines that deliver standardised content as an adaptive tutor.

 Instead humans are now directly interfacing with the combined collective intelligence of all of human-kind, AKA the internet

 It's a shift from outside-in to inside-out change in learning.

 This is fundamentally what Augmentors are about.

 - It's a drawing out of the innate knowledge creation capacities of the human mind, and guiding reflection to improve the helping th

+## Superhistory not Superintelligence.

 I think there's a misconception of current A.I. which Venkatesh Rao provides some clarity in this article.